KiwiSounds/kiwisounds.github.io/policy.md

 ## Contact information
-Owner and Data Controller:<br/>KiwiSounds, 23 Dabea Lane, Suva, Fiji.
+Owner and Data Controller:<br/>IslandSounds, 22 Mala Place, Suva, Fiji.

-Owner contact email:<br/>kiwisoundboards@gmail.com
+Owner contact email:<br/>islandsoundboards@gmail.com
 <br/>
 If at any time you want to know the information stored regarding your usage, or want information deleted, contact the email above.